Magnesium cyanide

 Magnesium cyanide is a chemical compound with the formula Mg(CN)2.
-It is a toxic white salt.
-It has been theorized that it is a nitrile compound, but it has been disproved.
-If heated to 500 °C, it decomposes to magnesium nitride.
+It is a toxic white solid.
+Unlike calcium isocyanide, the cyanide ligands prefer to coordinate at carbon, with a 0.3-kcal/mol isomerization barrier.
+When this salt is heated to 500 °C, it decomposes to magnesium nitride.

 Preparation

 The first attempt to prepare magnesium cyanide was attempted in 1924.
 It was attempted by reacting a solution of hydrogen cyanide in water with magnesium metal: